 As the central character Abe, Schnapp gives a wonderfully nuanced performance that is realistic at portraying his adolescent angst without being melodramatic.
 Dominiczyk and Moyaed turn in solid performances as Abe’s bickering but loving parents.
 Seu Jorge is also very good as Chico, Abe’s unexpected mentor.
 And as the wisecracking Ari, Daniel Oreskes brings comic relief to the film and some of the movie’s most memorable lines.
 (When he looks at Abe’s Thanksgiving menu, Ari says “Hummus and challa?
 That sounds like a porno.”)

 “Abe” is the first narrative feature film from Brazilian director Fernando Grostein Andrade, who previously directed the documentaries “Wandering Heart” and “Quebrando o Tabu.”Grostein Andrade knows from personal experience what it’s like to come from a family of two very different religions, since he has European Jewish grandparents and he grew up Catholic.
-It’s probably why the sensitive of child growing up in an interfaith household is handled with authenticity and respect.
+It’s probably why the sensitive issue of a child growing up in an interfaith household is handled with authenticity and respect.

 And as for the delicious food scenes in the movie, they should cause some instant cravings.
 There’s nothing fancy or complicated about “Abe” (written by Lameece Issaq and Jacob Kader), but the story is unique enough for it to stand out from most other independent films about families.
 Anchored by an appealing performance by Schnapp, “Abe” is an emotionally genuine movie that’s worth seeking out if you like stories about people chasing their dreams despite dealing with a lot of personal turmoil.